SurveyMan/SurveyMan/README_artifact.md

 ## Artifact Evaluation

-[AE Guidelines](http://2014.splashcon.org/track/splash2014-artifacts) state that artifact submissions consist of three components:
+[AE Guidelines](http://2014.splashcon.org/track/splash2014-artifacts) state that artifact submissions consist of three surveyData:

 1. Overview of the artifact
 2. URL pointing to a single file containing the artifact